 These hikes are offered daily and often involve the purchase of a park shuttle bus ticket, a drive into the park, and a hike at a pre-determined location.
 You can only sign up for these hikes in person (at the Visitor’s Center) no more than 48 hours in advance.

 If you want to summit Denali, may we suggest that a hostel web site probably isn't the best place to do research.
 But Good Luck, and please be sure to send us your Summit Selfies! ;)

 Yes.
-First, unless you brought your own bike with you, have us set up a bike rental for you which will also save you money.
+First, unless you brought your own bike with you, have us set up a bike rental for you (we can get you a great discount!).
 Next, you will need to reserve either a Camper Shuttle OR one of the regular shuttles that have room for bikes.
-You can tell which do by looking at their schedule.
+You can tell which busses have bike spaces by looking at their schedule.
 The shuttles that have room will have a bicycle icon on it.
 You can see their schedule by Clicking Here.
-It is a PDF File.
-The Savage River courtesy shuttles all have room for bicycles as well, if you prefer not to bike beyond the first 15 miles of the Park road.
+The Savage River courtesy shuttles all have room for bicycles as well, but keep in mind those shuttles only travel the first 15 miles of the Park road.

 You cannot ride bikes "off road".
-You have to stay on the road, campgrounds or one of the few bike paths.
+You have to stay on the road, in the campgrounds, or on one of the few bike paths.
 A lot of guests find it more rewarding to take a mountain bike tour or rent a bike and ride to places other than up the park road.
 We can help you with either.

 Yes.
 There are a couple of options.
-First, at the entrance to the Park there is Riley Creek Campground.
-There are a lot of sites there and of course there is a fee.
+First, at the entrance to the Park there is the Riley Creek Campground.
+There are a lot of sites there, and a small fee for camping.

 If you want to go into the park and camp there are two options.
 You can stay at one of the improved campsites.
 You can even reserve and pay for your spot in advance.
 Or you can get a permit and be assigned to a back country "Unit" to camp in.
 That, of course, takes more planning and being able to know where you are on a map, but we can help you figure it out.

 If you do want to camp and do not want to bring your own camping gear you have a couple of options.
-You can rent gear at Denali Mountain Works located in "The Canyon".
-Their Telephone number is (907) 683-1542.
+You can rent gear at Denali Mountain Works located in "The Canyon", about 15 minutes north of us.
 Another option is to rent gear in Anchorage.
 There are a couple of places to try: Alaska Mountaineering & Hiking and REI.
 There is an REI in Fairbanks as well.

 What about them?
 They are NOT our state bird, even though some people will tell you that and a lot of people think they should be!

 But they surely do live here, so be prepared.
-Have lots of repellant handy and a head net is nice when they are thick.
-Some years are worse than others, some days are worse than other days, it varies.
+Have lots of repellant handy, and a head net is nice when they are thick.
+Some years are worse than others, some days are worse than other days- it varies.
 If you are near a brand new hatch, they will be thick.
-If you aren't protected you will be miserable.
+If you aren't protected you may be cranky.
 We try to have head nets and repellant available at the front desk, but you may want to bring your own just in case.
 And while we are talking about what to bring- don't forget sun block.
-When the sun is out it is potent and remember it is up for up to 23 hours!
-You may want to consider leaving your mosquito stuff behind for other people to use if you are leaving mosquito country.
+When the sun is out it is potent, and remember, it is up for up to 23 hours!
+You may want to consider leaving your mosquito stuff behind for other guests to use if you are leaving mosquito country.

 If you would like a reason to not hate mosquitoes consider this: they pollinate blueberries.
 An abundance of one leads to an abundance of the other, so they aren't all bad.